experiencor/test-repo/README.md

 It carries out detection on a image and write the image with detected bounding boxes to the same folder.

-# Usage jupyter notebook
+# Usage for jupyter notebook

-Refer to the notebook (https://github.com/experiencor/basic-yolo-keras/blob/master/Yolo%20Step-by-Step.ipynb) for a complete step-through implementation of YOLOv2 from scratch (training, testing, and scoring).
+Refer to the notebook (https://github.com/experiencor/basic-yolo-keras/blob/master/Yolo%20Step-by-Step.ipynb) for a complete walk-through implementation of YOLOv2 from scratch (training, testing, and scoring).

 # Evaluation of the current implementation: